aabs/aabs.github.io/_posts/2007-10-20-lambda-functions-for-design-by-contract.md

+---
-Title: Lambda Functions for Design By Contract
+title: Lambda Functions for Design By Contract
-Date: 2007-10-20 22:35
+date: 2007-10-20 22:35
-Author: aabs
+author: aabs
-Slug: lambda-functions-for-design-by-contract
+slug: lambda-functions-for-design-by-contract
-Status: published
+status: published
+...

 This is sadly not one of those blog posts where I show you what I have managed to achieve.
 Instead it's one where I ask you if ***you*** have a solution for what I am after.